-Figure 12a shows the RMSE in temperature, revealing an improvement throughout the entire lower boundary layer (up to 300 meters).
-The mean RMSE is reduced by 13 % from the ground up to 300 meters for temperature and by 35 % for the wind speed (Figure 12b).
-The increase of RMSE in temperature between 50 and 100 m is probably connected to the different shape of the modelled inversions compared to the observations.
+[40] Figure 12a shows the RMSE in temperature, revealing an improvement throughout the entire lower boundary layer (up to 300 meters).
+The mean RMSE is reduced by 13% from the ground up to 300 meters for temperature and by 35% for the wind speed (Figure 12b).
+The increase of RMSE in temperature between 50 and 100 m is probably connected to the different shape of the modeled inversions compared to the observations.
 The modified run gives also here an improvement, and especially for the wind speed.
 The wind speed error is large near the surface where it becomes close to zero in both model runs.

-5 Conclusions and final remarks
+5. Conclusions and Final Remarks

-The mesoscale model MM5 has been evaluated for its ability to reproduce and simulate the break-up of a temperature inversion.
+[41] The mesoscale model MM5 has been evaluated for its ability to reproduce and simulate the breakup of a temperature inversion.
 To improve the description of shortwave radiation at the surface (SW), slope irradiance has been implemented to take into account the slope and the orientation of the terrain.

-Results presented show improvements both in the modelled temperature and windspeeds when compared to observed soundings.
-After the modification, the daily temperature variation in the planetary boundary layer has better correspondence to observations, especially in The morning and in the afternoon.
-The RMSE in temperature was reduced by 13 %.
-There are still some problems concerning the shape and strength in the break-up of the temperature inversion.
-The largest improvements are seen in the wind fields, where the RMSE are reduced with 35 %.
+[42] Results presented show improvements both in the modeled temperature and wind speeds when compared to observed soundings.
+After the modification, the daily temperature variation in the planetary boundary layer has better correspondence to observations, especially in the morning and in the afternoon.
+The RMSE in temperature was reduced by 13%.
+There are still some problems concerning the shape and strength in the breakup of the temperature inversion.

+[43] The largest improvements are seen in the wind fields, where the RMSE are reduced with 35%.
 The large improvements are experienced because slope irradiance has greater influence in other areas of the domain.
 This forces local circulation patterns which also influences the observation point.
 This result might suggest that the influence of slope irradiance is greater on the wind fields than on the temperature fields, but the RMSE is not directly comparable.
-The temperature near the surface has close dependency on the local physical gridpoint properties such as albedo and emissivity, while the effects on the wind fields can be more easily advected to other areas.
+The temperature near the surface has close dependency on the local physical grid-point properties such as albedo and emissivity, while the effects on the wind fields can be more easily advected to other areas.
 Circulation set up in steeper areas can therefore have larger influence in other areas of the domain.
+Since the observation point indicates improved wind fields and the terrain is relatively flat in this area, it is reasonable to assume that the modified run represents an improvement over the whole domain.